kunpengcompute/KAE/docs/en/faq.md

 **Symptom<a name="en-us_topic_0000001769473497_en-us_topic_0000001742708945_section13982317239"></a>**

-The **OPENSSL\_CONF** environment variable has been configured based on [Calling the KAE Encryption and Decryption Library Using the OpenSSL/Tongsuo Configuration File openssl.cnf](./user_guide.md#calling-the-kae-encryption-and-decryption-library-using-the-openssltongsuo-configuration-file-opensslcnf) in the User Guide.
+The **OPENSSL\_CONF** environment variable has been configured based on "Calling the KAE Encryption and Decryption Library Using the OpenSSL/Tongsuo Configuration File openssl.cnf" in the [User Guide](./user_guide.md).
 After running the **openssl speed -elapsed rsa2048** and **openssl speed -elapsed -engine kae rsa2048** commands, you find that there are no performance changes.

 **Key Process and Cause Analysis<a name="en-us_topic_0000001769473497_en-us_topic_0000001742708945_section31242048897"></a>**

-If you have configured **OPENSSL\_CONF** by referring to [Calling the KAE Encryption and Decryption Library Using the OpenSSL/Tongsuo Configuration File openssl.cnf](./user_guide.md#calling-the-kae-encryption-and-decryption-library-using-the-engine_by_id-function) in the User Guide, both **openssl speed -elapsed rsa2048** and **openssl speed -elapsed -engine kae rsa2048** commands can call KAE.
+If you have configured **OPENSSL\_CONF** by referring to "Calling the KAE Encryption and Decryption Library Using the OpenSSL/Tongsuo Configuration File openssl.cnf" in the [User Guide](./user_guide.md), both **openssl speed -elapsed rsa2048** and **openssl speed -elapsed -engine kae rsa2048** commands can call KAE.
 As a result, the performance is not improved.

 **Conclusion and Solution<a name="en-us_topic_0000001769473497_section1511044274711"></a>**